Information Research Department: Encounter magazine

 In a joint operation with the CIA, Encounter magazine was established.
 Published in the United Kingdom, it was a largely Anglo-American intellectual and cultural journal, originally associated with the anti-Stalinist left, intended to counter the idea of cold war neutralism.
 The magazine was rarely critical of American foreign policy, but beyond this editors had considerable publishing freedom.
 It was edited by Stephen Spender from 1953 to 1966.
 Spender resigned after it emerged that the Congress for Cultural Freedom, which published the magazine, was being covertly funded by the CIA.

 Activities

+Arab World

+The IRD had two major Arabic projects, a radio station and a news agency.

+The Near Eastern Arabic Broadcasting Station or Sharq al Adna broadcast from a powerful transmitter in Cyprus.
+It had a staff of 150, most of whom were Palestinian.
+It was the cause of some embarrassment to MI6 due to generating a profit.

+The Arab News Agency was originally based in Cairo.
+In August 1956 twenty people, including four British citizens were arrested.
+Two British Embassy staff were expelled as well as three journalists from the Evening Standard, and one from the Daily Mail.
+At the subsequent trial James Swinburn, the ANA secretary, confessed to the charges and was sentenced to five years in prison.
+An Egyptian army officer was sentenced to death and his son to life in prison.
+Several other Egyptians were given long sentences.
+After the Suez War the ANA transferred its HQ to Beirut, where it set up a secret arrangement with Reuters whereby it paid £28,000 a year to be sole distributor of Reuters’ reports.

 Italy

 In 1948, fearing a victory of the Italian Communist Party in the general election, the IRD instructed the Embassy of the United Kingdom in Rome to disseminate anti-communist propaganda.
 Ambassador Victor Mallet chaired a small ad hoc committee to circulate IRD propaganda material to anti-communist journalists and Italian Socialist Party and Christian Democracy politicians.